 Possible Defenses to RCRA Citizen Suits?

 Since the evidence that the Gwaltney court used to bar citizen suits for past violations of the CWA does not exist in EPCRA, it can’t be used as a defense in quite the same way.
 This is mainly because allowing courts to excuse violators’ failures to comply with deadlines does not agree with Congress’s intent of EPCRA’s application.
 According to Laura Heusel of law firm Butler Snow, RCRA’s “anti-duplication” defense (§1006) prevents a cause of action being brought for violation of RCRA requirements for chemicals that are either “already regulated” or are “inconsistent” with CWA and other environmental statutes.
 This was PG&E’s position in Ecological Rights Foundation v.
 Pacific Gas & Electric Company (2017), where suit was brought for the stormwater transport of wood chips and sawdust from wooden utility poles into the surrounding waters of San Francisco and Humboldt Bays.
-The 9th circuit court, however, deemed the defense inapplicable because the specific type of service yard was not already required by a CWA permit.
-Several other reasons that claims based on RCRA may be dismissed by a judge include either a deficient 60-day notice-of-intent letter or where a suit lacks standing solely based on past costs sought, on entirely past violations, or is brought by out-of-state defendants with no facilities in violation state.
+The 9th circuit court, however, deemed the defense inapplicable because a CWA permit did not already require the specific type of service yard.
+Several other reasons that a judge may dismiss claims based on RCRA include either a deficient 60-day notice-of-intent letter or where a suit lacks standing solely based on past costs sought, on entirely past violations, or is brought by out-of-state defendants with no facilities in violation state.